zachzager/2048/README.md

 	tile.h 				Tile class header file

 	tile.cpp 			Contains all of the functions making up the tile class.
-Allows for the manipulation of the value of tiles.
+Allows for the manipulation of tile values.

 	gameBoard.h 		gameBoard class header file.
 						Contains variables to store the board size.